0zean/coral/README.md

 # Setup

 You'll need [a2x's cs2-dumper](https://github.com/a2x/cs2-dumper) for updating offsets at launch.
-You can finde the `cs2-dumper.exe` under releases.
+You can find the `cs2-dumper.exe` under releases or, preferably, compile it yourself.

 Once downloaded, place it in the same folder as this repo after cloning.